The ‘whens and ‘hows of toilet training

 • the intrinsic motivation to tackle a new, 'big kid' challenge

-As you approach toilet training with your child, here are a few tips to keep in mind:
+As you approach when to start toilet training your child, here are a few toilet training tips to keep in mind:

-2. Prepare your child before you start.
-Ask them if they’d like to start using the toilet like you do?
-Let them investigate how the toilet works - where you sit and how to use the flush button; This might involve them watching you on the toilet (but let’s be real - you’re probably used to that already!)
+Prepare your child before you start.
+Ask them if they'd like to start using the big toilet seat like you do?
+Let them investigate how the toilet works - where you sit and how to use the flush button; This might involve letting your child watch you on the toilet (but let's be real - you're probably used to that already!)
 Check out the toilets in their childcare centre too.
 There are also lots of picture books written on this subject, so consider borrowing some of these together from your local library.

-Sometimes while toilet training, it might seem like your child is taking ‘two steps forward, one step back’.
+Sometimes when you toilet train, it might seem like your child is taking ‘two steps forward, one step back'.
 It might be slow.
 It will more than likely be messy.
-But as with teaching all skills that promote children’s independence, it will most certainly be worth it.
+But as with teaching all skills that promote children's independence, it will most certainly be worth it.

 Dr Kaylene Henderson is a highly trained and sought after Child Psychiatrist and parenting expert.
 Based in Queensland, she dedicates her time and knowledge to a wide audience of parents, educators and corporate groups while raising three gorgeous kids of her own.